Sully's Big Blog! Commentary on College Football, Weekly Games, And Strange Statistics!

 Let’s take a few QB numbers and will do a walk through!

 Mississippi’s Jackson Dart had the highest rating of any QB for the 2024 season.
-So here’s Jackson
+So, here’s Jackson

-1. JD passed for 4279 yards, so we times it by 8.4 and our 1st number is 35,943.60
+1. JD passed for 4279 yards, so we timed that # (4279) by 8.4 and our 1st calculation is 35,943.60

-2. Dart hit on 29 TD’s in 2024, we times 29 TD’s by 330 and we now have our 2nd number, 9,570.
+2. Dart hit on 29 TDs in 2024, we times 29 TDs by 330 and we now have our 2nd number, 9,570.

 3. He hit his target (completions) 276 times, which we times by 100 and we arrive at our 3rd number, 27,600.